dssg/match.edu/README.md

 * Attendance records, which tell us how many excused and unexcused absences a student accrued in each of 4 years of high school.
 * Test records, which give the state standardized test scores as well as some national ones such as the PSAT, SAT, ACT, AP, etc.

 We also use the National Student Clearinghouse (NSC) data to get the college outcome of the students.
-The NSC data reports which college a student attended for each semester or quarter that a student remained in college.
+The NSC data reports which college a student attended and certain various college enrollment information for each semester or quarter that a student remained in college.

  Mesa Public School has joined the NSC data with the Mesa student records.